yusufshakeel/dyImageFu/README.md

 # `resize()`

-This method will resize the image based on your configurations.
+This method will resize the image based on the configurations.

 ```PHP
 $obj->resize(config);